Wollac/iota-crypto-demo/README.md

 Run with `go run examples/kdf/main.go` and use `-help` to see the available command-line flags.
 - `mnemseed` presents the extention of BIP-0039 to decode and encode 81-tryte legacy IOTA seeds using mnemonics.
 Run with `go run examples/mnemseed/main.go` and use `-help` to see the available command-line flags.
+- `merkle` prints the Merkle tree of several random bundle hashes on the console.
+Run with `go run examples/merkle/main.go` and use `-help` to see the available command-line flags.